Finsbury Park terror attack: Victim remembered on fifth anniversary

 "But the solidarity shown by all communities in our city in the wake of the attack showed that we will never let terrorists win by dividing us."

-Analysis by BBC London's Sonja Jessup
+'He never had a bad word to say' BBC London's Sonja Jessup

 Five years since Ruzina Akhtar lost her father, Makram Ali, she takes us to the park where he used to bring his grandchildren, and where there's now a plaque dedicated to him.